Many of the accountants I speak with ask me the same question. How can they best attract new clients?

 - You will need to spend enough time with prospective clients to find out about their issues, challenges and problems.
 Only then can you quote fees that will seem good value for the service and solutions you will provide.
 Learning how to structure such conversations and meetings is key.
 If you can’t convert new business there’s no point in generating new prospects.

-- You will also need to be able to discuss your fees with confidence so as to be able to ‘close the sale’ with the prospects you WANT as clients.
+- You will also need to be able to discuss your fees with confidence so as to be able to ‘complete the sale’ with the prospects you WANT as clients.
 This is key as there’s little point in spending time with prospects only to find out later that they don’t feel you offer value for money.

 - You will also need to develop systems and processes to bring the new clients on board and start providing the services they need in such a way that they tell other people about you too.
 You’ll have to work even harderI if you can’t keep new clients happy such that they want to stay with you and recommend you to family and friends.